canonical/opensearch-operator/README.md

 ## Description

-The Charmed OpenSearch Operator deploys and operates the [OpenSearch](https://opensearch.org/) software on VMs and machine clusters.
+The Charmed OpenSearch Operator deploys and operates the [OpenSearch](https://opensearch.org/) software on both machine (VMs/LXD) and Kubernetes clusters.

 This operator provides an OpenSearch cluster, with:
 - TLS (for the HTTP and Transport layers)